 The trail is unpaved and uneven in spots but still considered suitable for all ages and fitness types.

-Location of Killen Falls NSW
+Location of Killen Falls Byron Bay

 Killen Falls is a 30-minute drive from Byron Bay, making it one of the closest and most impressive waterfalls near Byron Bay.
 Killen Falls is found along Emigrant Creek in NSW, located at the end of Killen Falls Drive, just outside of Newrybar (north from Ballina, south of Byron Bay).